My name is promotes inclusivity by highlighting individuality.

 “A person’s name is the greatest connection to their own identity and individuality.
 Some might say it is the most important word in the world to that person… It is a sign of courtesy… When someone remembers our name after meeting us, we feel respected and more important.” – Those are the words of Joyce E. A. Russell an Organisational psychologist and leadership expert.

-We have seen the positive impact on inclusivity with the adding of pronouns to people name and identity and we have an opportunity to build on this.
+We have seen the positive impact on inclusivity with the addition of pronouns and we have an opportunity to build on this.

-#Mynameis – is a simple solution to normalise adding phonetic spelling to your email signature.
-Time to take action #ActionNotWords.
+#MyNameIs – is a simple solution to normalise adding phonetic spelling to your email signature.
+Time to take action #ActionNotJustWords.
 Download the guide to see examples of phonetics and to get ‘7 simple tips to get it right’.

 88% of those polled thought that the phonetic name spelling campaign is a good idea to help tackle race inequality.